 How a DWI Will Impact Your Driving Record and Criminal Record

+Besides the immediate effects, a Louisiana DWI will also have a long-term impact on you.
+A DWI in Louisiana stays on your driving record for ten years.
+It will likely result in an increase in your car insurance rates over that period.
+Additionally, getting charged with a DWI may result in a suspension of your driver’s license.
+For more info on suspended licenses, click here.
 A DWI is a criminal offense and will stay on your criminal record unless you have it expunged.
 The expungement process is the only way to clear your criminal record in Louisiana.
 Though it is not a complete clearance, it seals the record from public access.
 Expungements can be complex, timely and somewhat expensive.
 If you have been charged with a crime in Louisiana and want to clear your record, Bloom Legal can help.

 Don’t Let a DWI Throw Your Life Off Track

+At Bloom Legal, we understand that everyone makes mistakes.
+We don’t think those mistakes should define us.
 If you have been pulled over for drunk driving in Louisiana, and are facing a DWI charge, call our DWI lawyers today for a free consultation.
 We will walk you through your options and work to devise a strategy best suited for you and your future.